EdmundGoodman/Warwick_modelling/writeup/writeup.md

 - Different strains of the pathogen exist, which are resistant to different antibiotics
 - Pathogens can mutate to more resistant strains in specific circumstances explained in the mutation section

-- When they have recovered, they become immune to the all strains of the pathogen irrespective to their resistances
+- When they have recovered, they become immune to the all strains of the pathogen

 - Patients also have a small chance of dying due to the pathogen